cloudera/hue/docs/docs-site/content/administrator/installation/_index.md

 ## Installation

-Continue to the [next sections](/administrator/installation/dependencies/) for detailed instructions about how to install & run the service.
+Continue to the [next sections](/administrator/installation/dependencies/) for detailed instructions on how to install & run the service.

 You can also find distributions of Hue via these companies: